-Disney World’s Grand Floridian Resort sits on the shores of Seven Seas Lagoon just a monorail (or boat ride) from Magic Kingdom.
-This resort is considered the “Gold Standard” for Walt Disney World and is filled with charm and enough activities that you could stay at the resort and find yourself busy the entire day.
-If you are considering a stay at this resort, be sure to check out these Grand Floridian secrets so that you don’t miss out on all the fun.
+Disney World’s Grand Floridian Resort is considered the “Gold Standard” for Walt Disney World and is filled with charm and enough activities that you could stay at the resort and find yourself busy the entire day.
+If you are considering a stay there, be sure to check out these Grand Floridian secrets so that you don’t miss out on all the fun.

 Grand Floridian Secrets You Should Know About